-An easy Bolognese sauce with flavor-building hacks that make it taste as though the sauce has been cooking for hours—not under an hour.
+An easy Cheat Bolognese sauce with flavor-building hacks that make it taste as though the sauce has been cooking for hours—not under an hour.

 THIS is Flipped-Out Food, where you need to make really good food really fast.
 So, I've sleuthed out a way to make a sauce that is every bit as flavorful as a slow-cooked Bolognese sauce—in a fraction of the time.
 You'll need some flavor-building hacks.

 Fish sauce: yes, really.

-Italian recipes call for anchovies, which get cooked down slowly in olive oil, frequently with garlic, until they melt down completely.
+Italian recipes call for anchovies, which cook down slowly in olive oil, frequently with garlic, until they melt down completely.
 In the final sauce, you won't detect the "anchovy" flavor per se, but you DO get a ton of umami flavor, which is what we're after.

 Did you guess fish?
 You're almost completely right!
 More specifically, it's anchovy extract.
 That's right: the work of coaxing all of that wonderful umami flavor out of the anchovies has already been done for us.
 I add this "awesome sauce" to a LOT of things that aren't even close to Asian cuisine.

-If you just can't wrap your brain around using Asian fish sauce in an Italian dish, you could use anchovy paste as another fast alternative to actual anchovy fillets.
+If you just can't wrap your brain around using Asian fish sauce in an Italian dish, you could use anchovy paste or even liquid aminos as fast alternatives to actual anchovy fillets.

 Easy Bolognese Sauce: another quick flavor-building hack